top of page

 Education

-2022 - present
+2022 - 2025

 Falmouth University, Falmouth

-MA Fine Art [online]
+MA Fine Art [merit]

 University of Hertford, Hatfield